nschlia/ffmpegfs/README.md

 It is not clear, at the moment, if it is possible to keep the frames in hardware as FFmpegfs does some processing with the frames (for example, rescaling or deinterlacing), which probably cannot be done without transferring buffers from hardware to software memory and vice versa.
 We'll see.

-Selecting a target bitrate turns out to be a bit tricky, as seen above.
-I'll have to work out a way to reach the desired bitrate in any case (no matter if the hardware supports CQP, VBR, CBR, ICQ or AVBR).
+As seen above, selecting a target bitrate turns out to be a bit tricky.
+I'll have to work out a way to reach the desired bitrate in any case (no matter if the hardware supports CQP, VBR, CBR, ICQ, or AVBR).

 On the other hand, everything seems to work and there are no show stoppers in sight.
 Sheesh, wiping the sweat off my chin :)